earthrise-media/mining-detector/README.md

 ### License

 The code and data in this repository are available for reuse under an open [MIT License](https://github.com/earthrise-media/mining-detector/blob/eboyda-patch-1/LICENSE).
-In publication, please cite Earthrise Media.
+In publication, please cite Earthrise Media, with reference to this repository.